wandb/docs/docs/wandb/restore.md

 ```

 > If you don't specify a run_path, you'll need to configure [resuming](resuming) for your run.
-> If you want access to files programitcally outside of training, checkout the [Export API](integrations/api).
+> If you want access to files programitcally outside of training, use the [Run API](../api/run).